Arthur Bremer: Break-in plot

-Trial and conviction
+Trial

 Bremer's trial in Upper Marlboro, Maryland, was condensed to five days and began on July 31, 1972, only two and a half months after he had shot Wallace.
 The defense argued that Bremer had schizophrenia and was legally insane at the time of the shooting, and that he had "no emotional capacity to understand anything."
 Arthur Marshall, for the prosecution, told the court that Bremer, while disturbed and in need of psychiatric help and treatment, knew what he was doing, had been seeking glory, and was still sorry that Wallace had not died.

 Jonas Rappeport, the chief psychiatrist for the circuit court in Baltimore, who spent a total of nine hours with Bremer in June 1972 on four occasions, said Bremer had a "schizoid personality disorder with some paranoid and psychopathic features", but also stated that this did not "substantially impair his capacity to understand the criminality of his actions."

 On August 4, 1972, the jury of six men and six women took 95 minutes to reach their verdict.
 Bremer was sentenced to 63 years in prison for shooting Wallace and three other people.
 When asked if he had anything to say, Bremer replied, "Well, Mr. Marshall mentioned that he would like society to be protected from someone like me.
 Looking back on my life I would have liked it if society had protected me from myself.
 That's all I have to say at this time."
 The sentence was reduced to 53 years on September 28, 1972, after an appeal.
 On July 6, 1973, Bremer's second appeal to have the sentence reduced further was rejected.